interactive3dgraphicscourse-uniud-2019/cubes-2019-monadic-parsers/README.md

 What makes this game interesting are the various patterns that are created during the progression of the game, which may be endless.
 As for the 3D version, implemented in this project, the rules are maintained but adapted to a 3D environment.
 The cells are represented as colored voxels.

+For a quick guide on how to play, please consult `tutorial.md`.

+For a live demo, visit: http://lorenzoiuri.xyz/GOL/.

 ## Scene composition
 In this section are described the components of the game scene.
 ### Voxels matrix
-The main component of the scene is the game matrix, an m x n x p parallelepiped composed by colored cubes.
+The main component of the scene is the game matrix, an `m x n x p` parallelepiped composed by colored cubes.
 Active cubes are shown and colored, while deactiveted cubes are not.
 The matrix is centered in the origin.
 #### Coloring
-The color assigned to each voxel depends on the number of its neighbouring cells:
+The color assigned to each voxel depends on the number of its neighbours:
 - Green cells will be still alive after the next game step
-- Blue cells have not enough neighbouring cells and will die after the next step
+- Blue cells have not enough neighbours and will die after the next step
-- Red cells have too many neighbouring cells and will die after the next step
+- Red cells have too many neighbours and will die after the next step

 So, the colors of the game stands for the "health" of the cubes.
 Colors ranging from yellow to red represents the cubes that will die from overpopulation and the range of blues represents the ones that doesn't have enough neightbours to stay alive.